This video is called Penguin vs. Leopard Seal.

 While leopard seals are solitary animals and sing to find a mate over long distances, Rogers said Weddell seals, which live in colonies, love an audience.

-“Colonial species like Weddell seals are more like jazz singers,” she said.
+“Colonial species like Weddell seals are more like jazz singers”, she said.

-Hear call of Weddell seal here (scroll down).
+Hear calls of Weddell seal here.

 The secret life of the Weddell Seal: here.